FedGen: Generalizable Federated Learning for Sequential Data: Experiments

 \subsection{Implementation Details}

-We implement FedGen, ERM, FedAvg, and Inv-FedAvg using the PyTorch library \cite{paszke2019pytorch} and implement FedProx based on their publicly available code\footnote{https://github.com/litian96/FedProx}.
-For each dataset, we tried both MLP and LSTM classifiers of different architectures and selected the model that performed the best.
-We used the same model architecture for all comparison approaches to ensure a fair comparison.
-We used the cross-entropy loss for classification during training and the Adam optimizer.
+We implement FedGen, ERM, FedAvg, and Inv-FedAvg using the PyTorch library \cite{paszke2019pytorch} and implement FedProx based on their publicly available code.
+We simulate the federated learning setup (1 server and $N$ devices) on a commodity machine with 7 Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} E5-2690 v4 CPUs and an NVIDIA\textsuperscript{\textregistered} Tesla P100 GPU.
+We used a 3-layer MLP (50-50-2) with ReLU activations and the cross-entropy loss for classification during training with the Adam optimizer \cite{kingma2014adam}.
 We identify the final models when they have either converged, started to diverge, or run a sufficient number of rounds, whichever comes earlier, similar to definitions by prior work \cite{li2018federated, sahu2018convergence}.
 We also assume the central server samples all the local clients to join the training process in every communication round for simplicity.
-We provide further details on the hyper-parameters, model architectures, and experimental settings in Appendix A.3.